Bao Finance Price Tops $0.0001 (BAO)

-Bao Finance (BAO) traded 2.9% lower against the US dollar during the 24 hour period ending at 18:00 PM ET on April 5th.
-One Bao Finance coin can currently be bought for approximately $0.0001 or 0.00000000 BTC on major exchanges.
-Over the last seven days, Bao Finance has traded 2% higher against the US dollar.
-Bao Finance has a total market cap of $4.99 million and $71,310.00 worth of Bao Finance was traded on exchanges in the last 24 hours.
+Bao Finance (BAO) traded 5.9% lower against the U.S. dollar during the twenty-four hour period ending at 17:00 PM ET on April 6th.
+One Bao Finance coin can now be bought for approximately $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
+Bao Finance has a market cap of $4.67 million and approximately $66,906.00 worth of Bao Finance was traded on exchanges in the last 24 hours.
+During the last week, Bao Finance has traded 6.2% lower against the U.S. dollar.

 - EarnX (EARNX) traded up 396,248.3% against the dollar and now trades at $0.0008 or 0.00000002 BTC.